 Event Hosted in Partnership with WoodenBoat Publications

-The largest gathering of wooden boats and enthusiasts in New England will converge at Mystic Seaport for the 21st annual WoodenBoat Show Friday through Sunday, June 29 to July 1, from 9 a.m. to 5 p.m.
+Mystic, Conn.
+(June 6, 2013) — The largest gathering of wooden boats and enthusiasts in New England will converge at Mystic Seaport for the annual WoodenBoat Show Friday through Sunday, June 28-30, from 9 a.m. to 5 p.m.

-The three-day WoodenBoat Show, hosted in a partnership with WoodenBoat Publications, has been described by Yankee Magazine’s Travel Guide as “one of Connecticut’s top 20 events for the summer.”
-The Show offers something for all wooden boat enthusiasts and maritime history buffs.
-More than 100 traditional and classic wooden boats of every type will be on display, from hand-crafted kayaks, to mahogany runabouts, to classic daysailers and schooners.
+The WoodenBoat Show, hosted in a partnership with WoodenBoat Publications, offers something for all wooden boat enthusiasts and maritime history buffs.
+More than 100 traditional and classic wooden boats of every type will be on display, from hand-crafted kayaks, to mahogany runabouts, to classic sailboats and schooners.

-In addition to viewing historic ships and beautiful boats, visitors can find everything they need to outfit their boat and learn new skills at demonstrations and workshops throughout the Museum.
-More than 140 vendors will offer items for sale including maritime art, antiques, tools, books, nautical gear, innovative items, and much more.
+In addition to taking in the historic ships and beautiful boats, visitors can find everything they need to outfit their boat and learn new skills at demonstrations and workshops throughout the weekend.
+More than 100 vendors will offer items for sale including maritime art, antiques, tools, books, nautical gear, and much more.

-Those interested in the construction of smaller boats can stop by the Family BoatBuilding tent, where more than 20 families and teams will work to build their own canoe or skiff during the weekend.
+Those interested in the construction of smaller boats can stop by the Family BoatBuilding tents, where families and teams will work to build their own boat during the weekend.
 Purchased kits are opened at 9 a.m.
 Friday morning and tools are put down around 3 p.m.
 Sunday, leaving, in most cases, a boat awaiting only final finish work.
 Some boats will be launched at the Show.

 Other events include the return of “I Built it Myself,” a display of home-built boats; a Concours d’Elegance, including Judges’ Choice, Innovation, and People’s Choice awards; children’s toy boatbuilding; and all of the Mystic Seaport exhibits.

-Museum admission gains access to both the WoodenBoat Show and Mystic Seaport.
+Museum admission provides access to both the WoodenBoat Show and Mystic Seaport.
 Admission is good for two days upon ticket validation

 The WoodenBoat Show is produced by WoodenBoat Publications, Inc., which includes WoodenBoat magazine, Professional BoatBuilder magazine, the WoodenBoat Store, the WoodenBoat School, and the WoodenBoat Show.
 The WoodenBoat Show is an annual festival celebrating the design and craftsmanship of wooden craft.